Inode pointer structure: Structure

+The levels of indirection indicate the number of pointer that must be followed before reaching actual file data.

 Key features

 Fixed logical block size

 The structure is partially illustrated in the diagram accompanying this article.
 The structure allows for inodes to describe very large files in file systems with a fixed logical block size.
 Central to the mechanism is that blocks of addresses (also called indirect blocks) are only allocated as needed.
-For example, a 12-block file would be described using just the inode because its blocks fit into the number of direct pointers available.
+For example, in the Unix file system, a 12-block file would be described using just the inode because its blocks fit into the number of direct pointers available.
 However, a 13-block file needs an indirect block to contain the thirteenth address.

 Ease of data location

 The inode pointer structure not only allows for files to easily be allocated to non-contiguous blocks, it also allows the data at a particular location inside a file to be easily located.
 This is possible because the logical block size is fixed.
 For example, if each block is 8 kB, file data at 112 kB to 120 kB would be pointed to by the third pointer of the first indirect block (assuming twelve direct pointers in the inode pointer structure).